St. Viator College: History

 St. Viator's grew out of the original Bourbonnais village school, founded in 1865 by the Viatorians, to an academy for boys with the help of Father P. Beaudoin and Brothers Martel and Bernard.
 On September 6, 1868 it became a four-year liberal arts college with the aid of Father Thomas Roy.
 After nine years of work, Father Roy returned to his home in Canada, and was succeeded by Father M. J. Marsile, who oversaw the college for another 25 years.
 In 1906, several buildings were destroyed by fire, but courses continued in improvised quarters and new buildings were erected.
-Father Marsile afterward resigned, and Reverend John Patrick O'Mahoney C.S.V. was appointed president.
+Father Marsile afterward resigned, and Reverend John Patrick O'Mahoney was appointed president.
 Under financial pressure, the college closed in 1938.

 Campus

 Roy Memorial Chapel was named for Father Thomas Roy, who served as president of the college.
 Marsile Alumni Hall was named in honour of Father M. J. Marsile, who was college president for 25 years.
 After St. Viator's closed in 1938, the campus was purchased by Olivet Nazarene College from Olivet, Illinois.
 Four buildings on the Olivet Nazarene campus are original from the days of St. Viator's 39-acre campus.